technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 01/Lab01.md

     ![](./media/image69.png)

     :::secondary
-    **Note:** Select Allow if prompted with See text and images copied to the clipboard
+    **Note:** Select Allow if prompted with** See text and images** copied to the clipboard.
+This will be a pop up and is related to allowing access to the clip board content.
     :::

 3. Enter the below details and click on **Create**.